fmxsh/tot-ontology/README.md

 Note: It proves itself also in the perceiver who is able to live by it.
 Thus, a very strong case of applying it.
 The application structures understanding leading to furthering of choices in direction of self-sustainance.

+Functional Ontological Minimalism,

 # structure of things

 ## Identity

+(Should describe _structure of a thing_, not _thing_, or _thing_ would be described from the outsid), implying a fixed structure.
+NO, it is fine the _structure of a thing_ deals with a _thing_.
+Things deal with things.)

-A _structure of things_ is a perceived, applied, fundamental structure.
+A _categorical structural analysis of things_ is a perceived, applied, fundamental structure.

 - It is _fundamental_ in the sense it is the structure of any thing.
-- it is a _framework_ in the sense it defines the outermost boundaries of any defined thing, within which the specific variatoins and patterns of the specific thing are defined.
+- It is a _structure_ in the sense it postulates, for a _thing_, four properties and the specific meaning of the relations between the content of each property. their specific relatoins with eachother, , identifies and categorizes the parts of the _thing_ in the categories identity, constitution, property and emergence.

+- It is _analysis_ in the sense that relations among identified parts across categories are described, in the sense that a set of identified and categorized parts,

+_Structuring_ is an active process where a part can arise as an emergence of the relations among constitution and properties, and thus actively be categorized as emergence,

+and relations between parts comprising the thing.

-Thus, a _structure of things_ organizes the perception of any thing for exhaustive perceptual clarity (thus, including itself).
+Thus, a _structure of things_ organizes the perception of any thing for exhaustive perceptual clarity (including itself, thus).

-It can only be reflected in a thing,
+It can only be reflected in a thing.

 The _structure of things_ is not a trancendental entity, that, if somehow all other things were to vanish, it would remain as "pure substance", "prior to any thing", "from which all things are made".
 A _structure of things_, contrary to that, is, wherever there is a thing.
 All things can be analyzed by _structure of things_.